Debt consolidation loans

 Can you get a fixed rate consolidation loan?

-Fixed rate debt consolidation loans are available.
+Fixed debt consolidation loan interest rates are available.
 This means you’ll know exactly what you’ll pay each month.
 The fixed rate available to you will depend on your credit score and history, as well as the amount you’re asking to borrow.

-Can I use a personal loan to consolidate my debt?
+Can I get a personal loan for debt consolidation?

 Will I need a guarantor to get a debt consolidation loan?

-If you have a good credit history, you won’t need a guarantor to get a debt consolidation loan.
-However, if you have a bad credit rating or no credit history, a guarantor will offer added security and could increase your chances of getting a loan.
+If you have a good credit history, you probably won’t need a guarantor to get a debt consolidation loan.
+However, if you have a bad credit rating or no credit history, a guarantor may offer added security for the lender and could increase your chances of getting a loan.

 How much should I borrow with a debt consolidation loan?